 ARP, DHCP, ICMP will be let through, Telnet and HTTP will be redirected to 192.168.11.5, all other packets will be rejected.

 As soon as an entry is made in the protocol filter, all packets not matching the filter will be automatically rejected!

-Configuration with WEBconfig or Telnet Under WEBconfig or Telnet you will find the protocol filter under the following paths:
+Under WEBconfig or Telnet you will find the protocol filter under the following paths: